 I have an extremely reliable memory when it comes to people.
 I remember every face I’ve ever spoken to, or even merely saw a few times.
 So it’s safe to assume that when someone asks me a question that shakes me to my core, and questions all of my personal values and beliefs, I would remember.

 I’m thinking of this specific time back in 2011.
 I had just started blogging professionally, I was a newlywed living as an expat in France and I was attending a travel blogging conference in Austria where I had been meeting a lot of people.
-I was having dinner with a bunch of travel bloggers of various ages and backgrounds, when a man (I know precisely who he is, but out of respect for the community I will keep his identity a secret) interrupted me in the middle of a conversation:
+I was having dinner with a bunch of travel bloggers of various ages and backgrounds, when a man (I know precisely who he is, but out of respect I will keep his identity a secret) interrupted me (of course he did) in the middle of a conversation:

 The Man Who Shall Not Be Named:

-But, let me get this straight – you’re married, right?
+But, let me get this right – you’re married, right?

 Yes, indeed.
-I got married two weeks ago actually, but we’ve been together for a while.
+I got married two months ago actually, but we’ve been together for several years.

 The Man Who Shall Not Be Named: